hintron/brickus/README.md

 Note: Brickus is a completely original and novel game.
 This game contains no blocks whatsoever - just bricks.

 ## Future Improvements
+* Explain how to build the game (Set up php with required modules, MySQL, import db schema, etc.)
+* Undo last turn command (not necessarily the same as undo last piece command!)
 * Multiple ongoing games, and allow user to select which game to play
+* Create a win notification
+* Use media queries to make sure the game renders on sundry devices
+* Fit the game into the viewport better (don't show the other player's remaining pieces?)
+* Incorporate touch events, so the game will work on touchscreens.
 * Enforce correct piece placement
+* Implement a turn timer
 * Simple chat
-* Implement a turn timer
-* Create a win notification
 * Add in more server-side checks to make sure people aren't cheating - keep track of piece values, player scores, and ids server side
-* Use media queries to make sure the game renders on sundry devices
-* Incorporate touch events, so the game will work on touchscreens.
 * Only end the game if everyone agrees to
 * Create an AI
 * Create a next-best-move suggestion